The Wilde Flowers

 The Wilde Flowers were an English psychedelic rock band from Canterbury, Kent.
 Formed in 1964, the group originally featured lead vocalist Kevin Ayers, lead guitarist and co-lead vocalist Brian Hopper, rhythm guitarist and vocalist Richard Sinclair, bassist Hugh Hopper and drummer Robert Wyatt.
 Despite not releasing any material during their brief three-year tenure, the band are generally considered to be the originators of the Canterbury scene.
-After their breakup in 1969, the group's members went on to form numerous key bands within the scene, including Soft Machine, Caravan and Camel.
+After their breakup in 1969, the group's members went on to form numerous key bands within the scene, including Soft Machine and Caravan.